CUPEKGG/Keybind_CS2/README.md

 MOUSE4  jumpthrow + D

-Edit your links by entering the CFG in the folder, modifying only the entries with secret letters. jumpthrow_macro_key=F1 / jumpthrow_w_macro_key=F2 / jumpthrow_d_macro_key=MOUSE4
+Edit your binds by inserting the CFG into the folder, modifying only the entries with capital letters. jumpthrow_macro_key=F1 / jumpthrow_w_macro_key=F2 / jumpthrow_d_macro_key=MOUSE4